Deploy TS using User Driven Installation

 Many system center guys around the world that are not familiar with MDI, thereby I decided to write this article and brief you about MDT possibilities, and later on, you’re going to see how to deploy it.

 - It’s going to be a long article, consider bringing water and delicious snack, have an enjoyable reading experience.

-UDI wizard allows us to create a wizard during a task sequence deploying, you have the ability to allow to your guys who deploy the task sequences to select to which OU the computer will be assigned, which software and application does he want to install, what time zone, BitLocker, languages, printers, and even you can create a custom page, it’s up to you, whatever you plan and decide will show up on the UDI wizard,try to think about that, these steps are saving time, Office installation, Office languages, R&D tools, and anything you are installing post image deployment.
+UDI wizard allows us to create a wizard during a task sequence deploying, you have the ability to allow to your IT guys who deploy the task sequences to select which OU the computer will be assigned, which software and application he wants to install, what time zone, BitLocker, languages, printers, and even you can create a custom page, it’s up to you, whatever you plan and decide it will show up on the UDI wizard, try to think about that, these steps save time, Office installation, Office languages, R&D tools, and anything you are installing post image deployment.